ha1647/hibaassamaouat.github.io/README.md

   >`Projects` This one compiles all the academic and non academic projects, engineering, design, art projects.
 Portfolio will also be accessible through here.
 In each project, I need to explain the tools used, my contributions, lessons learnt.

   >`Blog` For the time being, this page will be kept as a "coming soon".

+The look and feel of the page are first visualized on a design app.
+Could be Figma, Powerpoint, Keynote, etc. I use Freeform.
+Using my initial design along with my peers' personal websites, I put together and edit the first using the fonts and palette until I reach the configuration I am satisfied with.
+My goal is to keep things minimal and, as described in the `Home` tab description, to make it able to stand alone, with all the necessary information for a recruiter without needing to search for the fundamental things about me elsewhere.
 ---
 `16-12-2025` <br>
   - [ ]